Where Do I Sit?: Reception

 A reviewer for the Daily Mail wrote that "I have the feeling that fame has gone to Cook's head and he feels his mighty presence is enough to rivet millions to the screen.
 He sits scriptless, jabbering mindlessly to baffled guests".
 Philip Purser reviewed the show for The Daily Telegraph and felt that when Cook interviewed comedy writer Johnny Speight, Cook's voice unconsciously started imitating Speight's Cockney accent leading Purser to conclude that he was "not sure" that Cook was "capable of being himself".
 Auberon Waugh described the show as "total rubbish".
 Chris Dunkley, reviewing the show for The Times, felt that it was "deeply embarrassing" and "a sad disappointment".
 Cook's biographer, William Cook, felt that Cook required the moderating influence of his comedy partner Dudley Moore, who would learn an established script and allow Cook to improvise with moderation.

 In a reappraisal, Graham McCann said of the show: "...in some ways, it was simply ahead of its time.
 Making a live TV show seem really live, in all its messy unpredictability, was frowned upon at the time as being shamefully unprofessional; nowadays it's regarded as 'ground-breaking'...In more recent years it has been hailed (as if Cook's show never happened) as admirably daring, innovative and refreshing.
-Looking to go beyond the flatly straightforward 'Q&A' talk show format was considered at the time to be perverse or disrespectful or confusing, whereas today it probably wins you a BAFTA.

 In short, there was little wrong, and quite a lot right, about Peter Cook's ideas for modernising the talk show.
 There was just quite a lot wrong with their execution.
 He simply wasn't personally in the right frame of mind to realise them properly at the time."